-Central Slovakia’s meadows and forested mountains, speckled with castles, are the ideal backdrop to live out pastoral fantasies.
-This is the former stomping ground of Slovakia’s own Robin Hood, Juraj Jánošík; though these days it’s hikers who roam the wilds, embarking on trails in Malá Fatra National Park, or thundering down the pistes of Low Tatras ski resorts.
+Central Slovakia’s meadows and forested mountains, speckled with castles, are the ideal backdrop for living out pastoral fantasies.
+This is the former stomping ground of Slovakia’s own Robin Hood, Juraj Jánošík; though these days it’s hikers who roam the wilds, embarking on trails in Malá Fatra National Park or thundering down the pistes of Low Tatras ski resorts.